 Back then, I would go to great lengths just to preserve fleeting moments together.
 And I will never regret the times I did.

 That said, would you notice that those photographs above were photoshopped?

 Selfies are ok for memory keeping, as long as they come with descriptive captions.
 But I like taking photographs in context—the setting, what we wore, what we did—which a selfie can’t justify, and two people on a date can’t possibly do without help from a third person.

-But of course you can’t entrust your camera to someone who’s just passing by.
-In such case, we like taking turns capturing each other’s photographs, within the same frame, after which I would merge them digitally.
+But of course, you can’t entrust your camera to someone who’s just passing by.
+In such a case, we like taking turns capturing each other’s photographs, within the same frame, after which I would merge them digitally.

 Here’s how to do it, just so you get something actionable from this post:

 - It’s the same concept as cloning yourself in one photograph.